mikegcoleman/hybrid-workshop/pwd_readme.md

 6. You should be taken to the `Nodes` screen will will see 3 nodes listed at the bottom of your screen.

-	After a minute or two refresh your web browswer to ensure that your Windows worker node has come up as `healthy`
+	After a minute or two refresh your web browser to ensure that your Windows worker node has come up as `healthy`

 	![](./images/node_listing.png)